jaredponn/Fly-Plane-Fly/README.md

 This project was a high-school project for the Pre-Engineering class.
 Students may choose to work individually or in groups.
 Some other projects include Rube Goldberg machines, Quad-copters, and Pancake cookers.

 ## Issues
-The CPU usage is a ridiculously high.
+~~The CPU usage is a ridiculously high.
 On my computer, it takes up more than 50% CPU while running.
-If you can find the shortcomings in the system that leads to this issue, I would be happy to hear about it.
+If you can find the shortcomings in the system that leads to this issue, I would be happy to hear about it.~~

+Good news!
+I reduced it down to 20%-30% usage which is still bad, but much better than it was before.
+Refer to the blog post for more details

 ## Acknowledgments
 All the images came from the following sources and were marked free to share use and modify: